Xiaofei-it/Shelly/doc/USAGE.md

 [Corresponding document in Chinese 对应的中文文档](https://github.com/Xiaofei-it/Shelly/blob/master/doc-zh-cn/USAGE.md)

-The following illustrates the usage of the Shelly library.
+This article illustrates the usage of the Shelly library.
 Here I focus on the basic usage including component registration, Domino creation and Domino invocation.
 After reading these, you will have a basic understanding of the Shelly library.